Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical details and additional results

 Figure \ref{AppFigure::Comparison_PSID_CEX} plots the variance, skewness, and kurtosis of log consumption in the PSID (blue solid line) and CEX samples (black dotted line).
-Although the patterns for the variance and kurtosis are quite similar in the two surveys over time, consumption in the PSID is less volatile relative to the CEX but slightly more leptokurtic.
-For skewness, there is disagreement both in the trends over time and, importantly, with respect to the sign, with the PSID and CEX samples featuring positive and weakly negative skewness, respectively.
-Overall, these statistics suggest that consumption across otherwise similarly selected samples in the PSID and CEX exhibits notable differences; this casts a caveat over the comparison of the partial insurance parameters across samples, especially in cases when higher-order moments of consumption are used in the estimation.
+The patterns for the variance and kurtosis are quite similar in the two surveys over time, although consumption in the PSID is less volatile but slightly more leptokurtic.
+For skewness, there is disagreement both in the trends over time and the sign.
+The PSID features positive while the CEX weakly negative skewness.
+Overall, these statistics (in particular skewness) suggest that consumption across otherwise similarly selected samples in the PSID and CEX exhibits some notable differences.

 \